 Gas turbines do not require cooling and their fuel line is similar to that of steam boilers, presenting the same pollution problems.
 Noise should be checked periodically.

-4. Impact of Emissions and Effluents of Different Stages on Health and Environment
+4. Environmental and Health Impacts of the Emissions and Effluents of Different Stages

 4.1 Impacts of Gaseous Emissions